South Koreans, shaken by ferry disaster, send kids to safety class

 Many of the children died obeying orders to wait in their cabins while many of the crew members abandoned ship.
 Fifteen surviving crew members are facing trial, including the captain and three others who face homicide charges.

-The disaster has highlighted a culture of cosy personal ties that frequently blur the lines between businesses and those in government who regulate them often at the expense of safety.
+The disaster has highlighted a culture of cozy personal ties that frequently blur the lines between businesses and those in government who regulate them often at the expense of safety.
+[ID:nL3N0NL0JA]

 The prime minister resigned over the government’s response.